Projects

 Extract

-An LLM analyzes each conversation and extracts structured knowledge atoms — facts, decisions, preferences, entities, relationships, context, and instructions.
+An LLM analyzes each conversation and extracts structured knowledge atoms, classified by type and scored by importance.

 03